News

 This has become known as Net Zero 2050.

-This has prompted world leaders and experts to call for more ambitious goals ahead of the COP26 Climate Summit in Glasgow, which is arguably the most important environmental conference to date.
+This has prompted world leaders and experts to call for more ambitious and coordinated global action to combat climate change.

 Climate change is not a new issue.

-In fact, in 1965 a US President’s Advisory Committee panel warned that the greenhouse effect is a matter a matter of “real concern”.
+In fact, in 1965 a US Presidential’s Advisory Committee panel warned that the greenhouse effect is a matter of “real concern”.

 In 1992 during the Earth Summit in Rio de Janeiro, the United Framework Convention on Climate Change was agreed.
 It had the objective of stabilising greenhouse gas concentrates in the atmosphere.